1966 Original Construction Permit submitted by Lane Community College on August 2.

 1998 By popular demand, Car Talk returns to KLCC.
 The KLCC staff parties with Corvallis listeners at "Fox & Firkin," and Roseburg listeners at "Umpqua Brewing Co."
 Fifth annual Garden Tour provides "Joy in the Garden."
 Hal Hermanson and Shirley Valentine hired as Development Associates.
 John Glassburner begins his quest to have "Aretha" added to Microsoft Word spell check.
 Mark Immel begins as Oregon Coast correspondent.
 Enid Lefton leaves Women's Music after 17 years.
 Fall Radiothon reaches highest goal in fewest days: $150,000 raised with only 7 days of on-air fundraising, thanks to over 1000 Thon Busters who contributed early.
 KLCC News Department wins national awards from PRNDI.
 Matt Nelkin changes Black Is to Liquid Beat.

 1999 KLCC's "Cool Rhythms" music event at the Wild Duck in February brightens the winter.
 Sixth annual Garden Tour, "Twelve Garden Treasures," a great success.
 KLCC News Department wins 11 national awards at the 1999 PRNDI Conference in July.
 Monika Hausmann and Claude Offenbacher begin hosting Weekend Edition.
 Morgan Smith begins hosting All Things Considered.
 Angela Kellner begins as news volunteer.
 Nikki Breece takes over Women's Music.
+John Cooney creates and hosts Natural World.
 Long time Blues Power and Fresh Tracks host Gavin "Rooster" Fox is diagnosed with Lou Gherig's disease (ALS) and leaves the airwaves in April after 22 years.
 Friends and family take loving care of him until his death on September 5.
 Fresh Air with Terry Gross is added to schedule.
 KLFO 88.1 FM on the air in Florence.
 Over $175,000 is raised in 7 days of Fall Radiothon without offering Community Premiums, concluding with record-breaking $35,000 day.
 KLCC goes 24 hours with Jazz Overnight.

 2000 Tom Krumm becomes morning host of Fresh Tracks.
 The Front Porch, Americana music program with host Dan Plaster, debuts on Saturday nights.
 Carl Stoltz is named new host of Blues Power.
 Seventh annual Garden Tour displays "Town and Country" gardens.
 New KLCC web site launched in August, created by Net Solutions.
 Gayle Chisholm moves into webmaster role.
 KLCC marches in Eugene Celebration Parade with giant "listener supported" radio.
 Annual live broadcasts of Eugene Celebration, Oregon Country Fair, and Willamette Valley Folk Festival continue.
 Terry Way joins Lotte Streisinger as host of Visible City.
 Fall Radiothon brings in $195,000 in a record six and a half days.
 KLCC and NPR provide extended coverage of the Bush/Gore presidential election events.
 Chris Heck hired as Chief Engineer.